Last Updated on May 27, 2026 by Dr Gary Danko

 Noah had read about “hypnic jerks”—those sudden muscle twitches that can happen as you’re falling asleep.
 Knowing there was a name for it helped a little.
 But it didn’t fully answer the deeper questions he carried:

 If you’ve had a similar experience—jerking awake just as you finally start to rest—you may recognize pieces of Noah’s story.
-You might also resonate with the broader patterns described in bedtime anxiety or why anxiety gets worse at night: your system doesn’t simply “switch off” when the day ends.
+You might also resonate with the broader patterns described in sleep anxiety symptoms, sleep anxiety help, or why anxiety gets worse at night—your system doesn’t simply “switch off” when the day ends.

 What Your Body Is Doing: The Nervous-System Perspective